Babysitting at the Pool

 If you aren't an experienced swimmer, take the children you're babysitting to a pool with a certified lifeguard on duty.

-Don't let children swim in the pool at home if you aren't familiar with how to rescue them in case they start taking on water.
+Don't let children swim in the pool at home, or anywhere without a lifeguard, if you aren't familiar with how to rescue them if they start taking on water.

-You should at least have CPR and First Aid training if you'll be babysitting around water.
-Ideally, you would also take a lifeguarding course if you're going to be around the pool a lot, as it will give you more specialized training for around water.
+You should at least have CPR and first aid training if you'll be babysitting around water.
+Ideally, you should also take a lifeguarding course if you're going to be around the pool a lot, as it will give you more specialized training for water activities.

-If a family you're babysitting for has a pool or hot tub, then you need to be aware that it exists as a potential hazard.
+If a family you're babysitting for has a pool, pond, or hot tub, then you need to be aware that it exists as a potential hazard.

 At the start of every babysitting shift, you should confirm that any gates and doors to the pool area are locked.
-Particularly if the kids were previously playing in the pool area that day and a parent may have just forgotten to lock it when they were done.
+This is particularly a good practice if the kids were previously playing in the area that day, and a parent or someone else may have just forgotten to lock it when they were done.

-Whenever you're babysitting it's important to always know where the children are.
-When there are pools nearby, this rule is even more important though.
+Whenever you're babysitting, it's essential to always know where the children are.
+When there is a pool nearby, this rule is even more important.

-Be even more concerned if the family you're babysitting for has an indoor pool.
-These are even easier for kids to get to, so it's extra important to make sure that all doors leading into the pool area stay locked.
+Be very cautious if the family you're babysitting for has an indoor pool or jacuzzi.
+These are more accessible and easier for kids to get into, so it's critical to make sure that all doors leading to the pool area stay locked.

-In most cases, parents will have already taught their kids proper pool behavior and how to stay safe around the pool.
-But even if that's the case, kids can get overly excited and forget things.
-So you'll need to enforce basic rules like no running around the pool to keep them safe.
+In most cases, parents will have already taught their kids proper behavior and how to stay safe around the pool.
+But, even if that's the case, kids can get overly excited and forget things.
+So you'll need to enforce basic rules, like no running around the pool, to keep them safe.

-Even if their parents are laxer about pool rules, don't be afraid to enforce your own set of pool rules while babysitting to make sure that everybody stays safe.
+Even if their parents are more lax about pool rules, don't be afraid to explain and enforce your own rules while babysitting to make sure that everybody stays safe.

 Here are some basic safety rules that you should enforce around pools as a babysitter: